 ICMC also works to improve overall case management, monitoring and evaluation systems.
 Our experts tap into insights from different disciplines such as social work.
 We help develop international guidelines to assess and determine children’s best interest and offer training for national and international partners.
 We draw on our experience to advocate in international forums for improved systems.

-Learn More About the Join Project in Burkina Faso
+Learn More About the Joint Project in Burkina Faso

 Offering Safety and Care